wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ## Summary of Gunrock Implementation

 The graph is preprocessed by two files.
 The first file contains the original vertices' weights and the second file contains the directed graph connectivity without weights (edge pairs only).
-These two files and a parameter(lambda1) of the directed graph edge weights are the input to the preprocessing file.
+These two files and a edge_regularization_strength (`lambda1`) of the directed graph edge weights are the input to the preprocessing file.
 Two extra nodes, source and sink, are added to the original graph as well.
-This results in a graph, where the edges excluding the ones connecting to source or sink have edge-weights lambda1, while the edges connecting to source or sink have edge-weights as in the `vertices' weights` file.
+They serve as two "labels" of different segments on the graph.
+This results in a graph, where the edges excluding the ones connecting to source or sink have edge-weights `lambda1`, while the edges connecting to source or sink have edge-weights as in the `vertices' weights` file.

 The Gunrock implementation of this application has two parts.
 The first part is the maxflow algorithm.
 We choose a push-relabel maxflow formulation, which is well-suited to parallelize on GPU with Gunrock.
-The output of this maxflow algorithm is (1) a residual graph where each edge weight is computed as `capacity - edge_flow`, and (2) a Boolean array indicating if each vertex is reachable from the source, once we have the residual graph.
-Given the graph has only one connected component, in the maxflow/min-cut problem, a graph will be segmented into two sub-graphs, where one sub-graph is only reachable from the source, and the other sub-graph is only reachable from the sink.
-The reachability of a vertex from the source is defined as that it is possible to find a path between the source and the vertex.
+The output of this maxflow algorithm is (1) a residual graph where each edge weight is computed as `capacity - edge_flow`, and (2) a Boolean array that marks which nodes are reachable from the source after the mincut.

 The second part is a renormalization of the residual graph and clustering based on reachability of the vertex.
 The renormalization is a process where (1) averages of the new weights of vertices that are grouped together as communities are computed, and (2) the new weights are then subtracted by their own community averages.
 After the renormalization is done, this renormalized residual graph is passed into the maxflow again.
 Several iterations between maxflow and renormalization are needed before the new weights of different communities converge because vertices can be reassigned to different communities.
-In each of the GTF iteration, two non-overlapped sub-graphs will be generated by maxflow/min-cut, and thus the big communities in the last GTF iteration will be splitted into small communities.
+In each of the SFL iteration, two non-overlapped sub-graphs will be generated by maxflow/min-cut, and thus the big communities in the last SFL iteration will be splitted into small communities.
 The vertices in a specific community will have the same new weights assigned to them.

 The outputs will be the normalized values assigned to each vertex.

 Lastly, these values will be passed into a soft-threshold function with `lambda2` to achieve the sparse representation by dropping the small absolute values.
 More specifically, the new weight will be subtracted by `lambda2` if the new weight is positive and larger than `lambda2`, or added by `lambda2` if the new weight is negative and smaller than `-lambda2`.
 If the new weight is in between `-lambda2` to `lambda2`, then the new weights will be 0.

-Pseudocode for the core GTF algorithm is as follows (simplified version):
+Pseudocode for the core SFL algorithm is as follows (simplified version):

 ```
 Load the graph and normalize edge weights

 for iteration till converge:

-    # Maxflow
+    # First part: Maxflow
     Call maxflow data preprocessing
     Call maxflow and return boolean reachability array and residual graph

-    # Reset available community
+    # Second part: Reset available community
     for comm till num_comms
         community_weights[comm] = 0
         community_sizes  [comm] = 0
         next_communities [comm] = 0

-    # Accumulate the weights and count the number of vertices belong to the communities
+    # Second part (1): Accumulate the weights and count the number of vertices belong to the communities
     for vertex in the graph
         if vertex accessible from the source
             comm = next_communities[curr_communities[vertex]];
                 if comm == 0
                     update comm
-            community_sizes[comm] += 1
+            community_sizes[comm]++
             community_weights[comm] += weight between source and this current vertex
         else
             community_weights[comm] -= weight between vertex and this sink
-            community_sizes [comm] ++;
+            community_sizes [comm] ++

-    # Normalize community
+    # Second part (2): Normalize community
     for comm in num_communities
-        if comm is active and next_communities[comm] is not zero
         community_weights[comm] /= community_sizes[comm]
         community_accus [comm] += community_weights[comm]

     # Update the residual graph
     for vertex in the graph